elvladi15/EmailApp/README.md

 - You can favorute an email from the home page
 - You can delete emails in the home page

+# Characteristics:
+- Data is preserved even when closing the app

 # Screenshots of the app:

 <img src="Screenshots/1.jpeg">